Trending Topics

 What is the origin of the thin red line flag?

-The origin of the thin red line flag really starts with the origin of the thin blue line flag – a flag created to show support for law enforcement.
-(Note: The thin blue line is a term that typically refers to the concept of police as the line that keeps society from descending into violent chaos.)
+The origin of the thin red line flag really begins with the thin blue line flag – a flag created to show support for law enforcement.
+(Note: The phrase “thin blue line” refers to the concept of police as the line that keeps society from descending into violent chaos.)

 Following the creation of the blue line flag, several similar flags were developed to show solidarity with other first responder agencies: